George Dern: Secretary of War

 Roosevelt initially wanted Dern for the post of Secretary of the Interior but settled on appointing him to the War Department.
 Although he had no military experience and was reputed to have pacifist leanings, Dern won the support of military circles by promoting greater efficiency and readiness, calling for a military structure that could be expanded quickly and easily in a crisis.
-Dern initiated a five-year plan to equip the army with newer airplanes, more tanks, semiautomatic rifles, and modernized artillery.
+He initiated a five-year plan to equip the army with newer airplanes, more tanks, semiautomatic rifles, and modernized artillery.
 He advocated increased strength for the army Air Corps and investigated charges of lobbying in the War Department, resulting in the court-martial and dismissal of two high-ranking army officers who were found guilty of lobbying.
 These reforms won him the support and admiration of most military leaders.